Amsterdam/mijn-wpi/README.md

 Remember to update the swagger.yml in the static directory when updating the API

+# Updating dependencies
+Direct dependencies are specified in `requirements-root.txt`.
+These should not have pinned a version (except when needed)

+* `pip install -r requirements-root.txt`
+* `pip freeze > requirements.txt`

 # TMA test certificates were generated with:
 `openssl req -x509 -nodes -days 365 -newkey rsa:512 -keyout test_tma_cert.key -out test_tma_cert.crt`